amrragab8080/ml-efa-eks/README.md

 # ml-efa-eks
-Distributed Training on Amazon EKS with EFA
+Distributed training on Amazon EKS with EFA